 “Contract” to Limit ICANN’s Scope

-ICANN could sign a contract or some other type of legally binding and enforceable agreement in which the organization agrees to limit its activities (i.e. ICANN constrain ICANN’s activity, possibly through contract, bylaws provisions, etc.).
+ICANN could sign a contract or some other type of legally binding and enforceable agreement in which the organization agrees to limit its activities (i.e. ICANN constrain ICANN’s activity, possibly through contract, bylaws provisions, etc.).comments,

+The issue is clear but the way it is described needs further linguistic improvement to clealy address the concerns)

 Specific Questions Related to Goals and Concerns:

-Which available legal mechanisms would provide the means for achieving the CCWG’s stated goals and concerns and how would we do it?
-Examples to evaluate: different corporate legal structures, amendments to bylaws or articles of incorporation, creation of internal or external decisional review mechanisms, contracts, community “veto”, etc. What additional legal mechanisms are available to achieve the stated goals and concerns?
+Which available legal mechanisms would provide the means for achieving the CCWG’s stated goals and concerns( comment which stated goal and which concerns?
+Are we talking about goals and concerns mentioned above or other goals and concerns , please clarify?) and how would we do it?
+Examples to evaluate: different corporate legal structures, amendments to bylaws or articles of incorporation, creation of internal or external decisional review mechanisms, contracts, community “veto”, etc. What additional legal mechanisms are available to achieve the stated goals and concerns? comment which stated goal and which concerns?
+Are we talking about goals and concerns mentioned above or other goals and concerns , please clarify?)

-What are the benefits, responsibilities, and risks (both collectively and individually) including but limited to the legal and financial liability of board members, community members, and representative “delegates” for ICANN’s actions (including debts, bankruptcy, etc.) under the different legal structures available under California nonprofit corporations law?
+What are the benefits, responsibilities, and risks (both collectively and individually) including but not limited to the legal and financial liability of board members, community members, and representative comments

+(We need to separate boards, issues from community issues )“delegates” for ICANN’s actions (including debts, bankruptcy, etc.) under the different legal structures available under California nonprofit corporations law?

-What are the costs or barriers to participation at ICANN under the different legal structures and mechanisms under consideration?
+What are the costs or barriers to participation at ICANN ( comments ,participation of whom ? ) under the different legal structures and mechanisms under consideration?

 What are the available legal mechanisms for constraining ICANN’s activities and prevent the organization from expanding the scope of its mission or activities?
+Com,ments

+This issues was addressed in previous paragraph?

 Which available mechanisms provide the most benefits to the community and the most effective means of enforcement?

 Which legal jurisdiction provides for the ideal balance between community control, technical stability, and responsible corporate governance given the CCWG’s stated goals and concerns?
 Should ICANN consider relocating to another legal jurisdiction (outside of California), and if so, where and why?

-To what extent can a board member meet her legal obligations as a corporate fiduciary while also representing the interests of a particular segment of the community that appointed her to the board?
+To what extent can a board member meet her legal obligations as a corporate fiduciary while also representing the interests of a particular segment of the community that appointed him or her to the board?

-How to maximize a director’s ability to represent the community that appointed her in the course of board decisions, given legal duties of board members?
+How to maximize a director’s ability to represent the community that appointed him or her in the course of board decisions, given legal duties of board members?

-How could the board agree to be bound to decisions made by an Independent Review Panel (or other independent entity) regarding decisions pertaining to the management of the organization?
+How could the board ensures to be bound to decisions made by an Independent Review Panel (or other independent entity) regarding decisions pertaining to the management of the organization?

 How could the California Attorney General (or other public official) intervene in ICANN’s operation on behalf of community members regarding ICANN’s operation?

-How typical is such an intervention by the California Attorney General in the operation of a California nonprofit corporation, what are the grounds for such intervention, and what is a reasonable expectation for a successful remedy in this situation?
+How typical is such an intervention by the California Attorney General in the operation of a California nonprofit corporation,( comment the sentence is not solid and requires improvement )

+what are the grounds for such intervention, and what is a reasonable expectation for a successful remedy in this situation?

 To what extent are ICANN’s board members required to approve or reject a community decision based upon the board’s interpretation of “what is in the best interest of ICANN” or “the global public interest”?